sen-tou/stvbyr-tech/content/blog/why-you-should-put-a-readme-in-every-project.md

 On Github or Gitlab and probably other version control systems too, the README will be parsed and rendered as plain HTML to your browser.
 If you look at any repository on Github the text that is shown under the source files is actually the README.

 Because the README is the first starting point of your project you should write *EVERYTHING* important regarding your project.
 But be precise here.
 This is not a some kind of book.
-Just mention the parts that are most important to you.
+Just mention the parts that are most important to you and your project.

 A bad example would be to describe functionality of a framework that you are using.
 Those already have documentations that you should reference if you have to.